 The concept for Movement School began with a question: How can we help more families break the cycle of poverty, and do it in a sustainable, scalable way?
 The answer: Movement School, a tuition-free public charter in west Charlotte.
 The foundation has invested $12 million to launch the school that aims to prepare a new generation of students for college, careers and lifelong success.

 Each month, the foundation challenges Movement Mortgage employees to nominate nonprofits doing good work in their communities for a $10,000 grant.
 Dubbed the Movement 10k, it’s our effort to partner with and amplify the work of organizations already impacting people’s lives.
 The 10k has invested in organizations that serve the homeless and abused, shelter battered women and enhance services for children with autism.

-The foundation matches dollar for dollar Movement Mortgage employees’ nonprofit donations and the time they spend volunteering to organizations significant to them.
+The foundation matches dollar for dollar Movement Mortgage employees’ nonprofit donations and the time they spend volunteering at organizations significant to them.
 It’s a way to empower individuals to maximize their investment in groups that effect change in their communities.
-Some of the causes the foundation’s matched include a nonprofit that distributes shoes to low-income children and a group that purchases bicycles for refugees.
+Some of the causes the foundation has matched include a nonprofit that distributes shoes to low-income children and a group that purchases bicycles for refugees.